Tuesday's Scottish Gossip

 Kevin McDonald, the 32-year-old midfielder capped five times for Scotland, is training with Dundee after his kidney transplant and release by Fulham.
 (The Courier)

-Steven Gerrard will not be leaving Rangers any time soon to take up the manager's role at Newcastle United, according to friend and former Liverpool team-mate Danny Murphy, with Steve Bruce expected to be relieved of his duties as soon as this .
+Steven Gerrard will not be leaving Rangers any time soon to take up the manager's role at Newcastle United, according to friend and former Liverpool team-mate Danny Murphy, with Steve Bruce expected to be relieved of his duties as soon as this weekend.
 (The Herald)

 Rangers manager Steven Gerrard is "extremely happy" at Ibrox despite speculation linking him with a move to Newcastle United, according to talkSPORT host Jim White.
 (Glasgow Evening Times)